 History of electronic communications from telegraphs of the late 1800s to radio to television to personal computers; reference library.Read More

-The Vintage Radio and Communications Museum of Connecticut traces the development of electronic communications from the early 1800s up to the invention of radio, television, telephone and other technologies.
+The Vintage Radio and Communications Museum of Connecticut traces the development of electronic communications from the early 1800s up to the invention of radio, television, telephone, the personal computer and other technologies.
 Full of hands-on fun for the entire family.
 Classes are offered in crystal radio building and radio repair.

 Other amenities: Dining Nearby, Dining nearby, Gift Shop, Parking, Parking

 Pricing: Adults $10, seniors $7, students $5, children (under 5) free.

 Other Amenities: Open After COVID, ADA Compliant, Bus Parking, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities